-Aphids are attacked by lady beetles, syrphid fly larvae and other predators and parasites.
+Aphids are attacked by lady beetles, syrphid fly larvae, and other predators and parasites.
 In many cases, these beneficial insects may keep the aphids under control if insecticide treatments are avoided.

-Mites: Twospotted spider mites (Tetranychus urticae) and European red mites (Panonychus ulmi) can be serious pests of apples.
+Mites: Two-spotted spider mites (Tetranychus urticae) and European red mites (Panonychus ulmi) can be serious pests of apples.
 If mite populations are high, the feeding activity can reduce the quality of the current crop and reduce flower bud set for the following year.
 While both mites produce the same type of damage, there are some significant differences.

 Two-spotted spider mites spend the winter as mature females hiding in protected places on the ground near the tree.
 In the spring, they begin feeding on the vegetation under the tree.
 Later, they move up into the tree and begin to feed on the apple leaves.

 European red mites spend the winter in the egg stage.
 The eggs are laid on the tips of the twigs around the rough bud scars.
-When numbers are high, the twigs will have a reddish appearance.
+When numbers are high, the twigs will develop a reddish appearance.
 The mites remain in the tree throughout the season.

 The most effective treatment for the European red mites (ERM) is a 2% horticultural oil spray (5 tablespoons oil per gallon of water) applied between the green tip stage and tight cluster (before the blooms open) for good early season mite control.
-This will smother both the eggs and the recently hatched mites.
+This horticultural oil spray will smother both the eggs and the recently hatched mites.
 Since ERM can go from egg to an adult ready to lay more eggs in about a week, two applications of 1% horticultural oil at 10 to 14 days apart will help control the established populations during late spring and summer.

 Pests Attacking the Fruit

 Plum Curculio: The plum curculio (Conotrachelus nenuphar) is a native weevil that may attack apple fruit.
 The adult weevils spend the winter in protected areas near the apple trees.
 They return to the trees in the spring after three or four days when the temperature is above 70 °F. After petal fall, the female weevil will make a crescent-shaped cut through the fruit skin and insert an egg under the flap.
-Usually, the larva will be killed by the rapidly growing fruit.
+Usually, the larva is killed by the rapidly growing fruit.
 The scar will show up at harvest.
-If the fruit becomes infested it will be misshapen and often will drop to the ground.
+Infested fruit will become misshapen and often will drop to the ground.
 Removal of wild plum in the area and practicing sanitation around the apple trees will reduce the problem.
 Pick up prematurely fallen fruit and dispose of them.
 Insecticide sprays that are applied immediately after bloom may reduce plum curculio damage.
 Sprays with cyhalothrin (lambda or gamma) or zeta cypermethrin are used to manage plum curculios.
 Do not apply carbaryl spray to apple trees within 30 days after bloom.
 Fruit tree combination sprays with carbaryl can be used if more than 30 days after bloom.

 Pests Attacking the Branches, Trunk & Roots

-Aphids: Usually aphids are considered a pest of the leaves.
-The woolly apple aphid (Eriosoma lanigerum) feeds on the bark of small twigs, around pruning cuts, and also on the roots of apple trees.
-The feeding causes the tree to form knobby galls.
-This can occur on twigs and on the roots.
+Aphids: Usually, aphids are considered a pest of the leaves.
+However, the woolly apple aphid (Eriosoma lanigerum) feeds on the bark of small twigs, around pruning cuts, and on the roots of apple trees.
+The feeding causes the tree to form knobby galls, which can occur on the twigs and roots.
 Heavy damage can reduce the vigor of the tree.
 Woolly aphids are covered with a mass of long wax filaments, which gives them their common name.

 Adult beetles are present from late spring to November.
 There is one generation a year.
 Vigorous trees will often produce enough sap to drown the larvae in the galleries.
-The only good control is to keep the trees healthy and vigorous.
+The best control measure is to keep the trees healthy and vigorous.
 Water trees weekly during periods of heat and drought.

 Occasionally, apple trees will go into a slow decline.
 Close examination of the roots will show the damage from Prionus root borers (Prionus species).
 These borers may attack weak trees, and they may also attack young trees that are planted in an area that was recently cleared of hardwood trees.
 The larvae of this borer can survive for several years feeding on dead roots.
 Since the life cycle of this pest is at least five years, the larvae grow to a very large size.
 Mature larvae may be as large as a man’s finger.
 There is no control for this pest.